 Layers of eggplant and lentils are smothered with a simple tomato sauce spiced with coriander, paprika, and oregano and topped with cheese.
 Once baked until hot and bubbling and set aside to rest, it cuts almost like an eggplant parmesan but is gluten free and packed with fiber and protein.
 It is healthy comfort food at its best.

 The best part about recipes like this is that it can be prepared at your leisure during the day and simply baked off before dinner.
 For a busy mom, or anyone that likes to get ahead of mealtime, it’s super convenient.
+It’s also fantastic as a dish to prepare for a new mom – it can be assembled and given with baking instructions or baked to be reheated, and it freezes well too.

 Step 1.
 Start by preheating the oven to 350 degrees F.